the-galah-survey/the-galah-survey.github.io/dr4/the_spectra.md

 ### Introduction to GALAH DR4 Spectral Library

 GALAH DR4 provides reduced one-dimensional spectra for each star in the main catalogue.
 For each star there are (up to) four files, one for each HERMES camera.
-The entire GALAH DR4 spectral catalogue consists of *find this number* FITS files.
+The entire GALAH DR4 spectral catalogue consists of over 3.5M FITS files.

 For a given star on a given camera, each file contains eight extensions: